j-medland/g-embedded-python-interpreter-toolkit/README.md

 * LabVIEW 2020 SP1 for Windows or later
 * Python 3.10 (other versions supported but require building of binaries) - usage of environmental managers (anaconda?) not tested.
 * [Caraya Toolkit](https://github.com/JKISoftware/Caraya)
+* LabVIEW IMAQ and IMAQdx (for IMAQ based examples)

 ## Developer Dependencies
 * [CMake](https://cmake.org/download/) (3.21 or later)